 If someone you love has recently been admitted to a Chicago hospital, you probably want to cheer them up, comfort them, and let them know you are thinking about them.
-A colorful bouquet will boost your loved one’s mood and make them feel loved and appreciated when they need it most.
+A colorful bouquet can boost your loved one’s mood and make them feel loved and appreciated when they need it most.

-If your loved one is a patient at a Chicago hospital, like the University of Chicago Medicine, you can lift their spirit with a breathtaking bouquet, even if you’re out of town.
-After you choose the bouquet you wish to send, you’ll need to provide the florist with the following information:
+If your loved one is a patient at a Chicago hospital, you can lift their spirit with a breathtaking bouquet, even if you’re out of town.
+Below are the steps to follow when sending flowers to a hospital room in Chicago.

 - Patient’s first and last name